 Antimicrobial treatment is crucial in preventing severe complications and mitigating the devastating consequences of various infections.
-However, the prescriptions are frequently administered empirically to provide broad coverage against Gram-positive and Gram-negative infections in surgical and non-surgical discovery of new antibiotics.
-In India, hospitals are witnessing alarming resistance levels to quinolones and carbapenems.
-Additionally, the utilization of last-resort antibiotics such as polymyxins has surged, alongside documented rises in resistance levels within healthcare settings.
-Consequently, there is a growing emphasis on implementing antimicrobial stewardship programs (AMSP) to promote judicious antimicrobial use.^{5,6} Among various AMSP interventions, culture-guided prescription is a major de-escalating one.
+However, the prescriptions are frequently administered empirically to provide broad coverage against Gram-positive and Gram-negative infections in surgical and non-surgical procedures.
+The indiscriminate use broad-spectrum antibiotics poses additional challenges, antibiotics such as polymyxins has surged, alongside documented rises in resistance levels within healthcare settings.
+Consequently, there is a growing emphasis on implementing antimicrobial stewardship programs (AMSP) to promote judicious antimicrobial use.
+Among various AMSP interventions, culture-guided prescription is a major de-escalating one.